What is a burial service?

 Many people wear black to funerals, though it is becoming more commonplace to ask attendees to wear brighter colours.
 If you are unsure, we recommend checking with the immediate family beforehand.
 For more advice, read our guide on what to wear to a funeral.

-Talk to your local Funeral Director about burial costs in your area
+Talk to your local Funeral Director about a burial service

-Your local Dignity Funeral Director will help arrange a burial funeral for your loved one.
-Contact us to find out more about local burial costs.
+Your local Dignity Funeral Director will help arrange a burial service for your loved one.
+Contact us to find out more about burial services near you.